ankita34359/DSA-Problems-Java-January-2025/README.md

 If you find any errors or have suggestions for improvement, feel free to open an issue or submit a pull request.
 Contributions and feedback are always welcome!

 ## Contact
-If you have any questions, suggestions, or would like to discuss JavaScript concepts, feel free to reach out:
+If you have any questions, suggestions, or would like to discuss any DSA concepts, feel free to reach out:

 - GitHub: https://github.com/ankita34359
 - Linkedin: https://www.linkedin.com/in/ankita-gupta-34359abcd/